 Officials blame Sandy for at least 15 deaths in the United States.
 Several, including an 8-year-old boy in Pennsylvania, died after they were struck by a tree or tree limb.
 Another death was reported in Canada, where a woman was struck by flying debris -- bringing the overall total to 81.

-Hardik Rajput of Nassau County, New York, couldn't believe the sight of waves crashing over the height of cars.
+Hardik Rajput of Nassau County, New York, couldn't believe

 "To be honest, I was just stunned," he said.
 "I've never seen that.
 Just to see it on the street level was astounding."